Biogs.com

 He worked as a secret agent again in World War II, but left for the USA where he wrote The Razor's Edge.

-He returned to the south of France and died there in 1965.
+He returned to the south of France and died in Nice on 15 December 1965.

 In justifying his suggestion to readers to learn the 'art of skipping' when reading novels, Somerset Maugham stated: